AMDA Webinar Program

 Webinar Overview:

-An introduction to the concepts of breathing and coughing muscle weakness, this presentation highlights the importance of medical self-advocacy to ensure positive outcomes.
+An introduction to the concepts of breathing and coughing muscle weaknessA loss of strength that can affect movement, posture, and sometimes breathing.
+More, this presentation highlights the importance of medical self-advocacy to ensure positive outcomes.
 Topics include the role of muscles in breathing, the relevance of blood gases, the evaluation process, appropriate interventions, and more.

 The Role of Genetic Counselors on the Pompe Disease Care Team